Early College: Charles County

 About CSM Early College

 The College of Southern Maryland (CSM) is proud to partner with Charles County Public Schools (CCPS) to bring CCPS high school students and their families the CSM Early College Program.
-The program for the 2023-24 academic year is open to rising juniors and seniors, this tuition-free program is an opportunity to experience being a full-time college student, save money, and complete college credits while still in high school.
+The program is open to rising juniors and seniors, and is a tuition-free program opportunity to experience being a full-time college student, save money, and complete college credits while still in high school.

 Program Benefits